canonical/craft-cli/docs/explanations.rst

 The first mandatory parameter of the ``emit`` object is ``mode``, which controls the initial verboseness level of the system.

-As the user can change the level later using global arguments when executing the application (this is the application default level), it's recommended to use ``EmitterMode.NORMAL``, unless the application needs to honor any external configuration or indication (e.g. a ``DEBUG`` environment variable).
+As the user can change the level later using global arguments when executing the application (this is the application default level), it's recommended to use ``EmitterMode.BRIEF``, unless the application needs to honor any external configuration or indication (e.g. a ``DEBUG`` environment variable).

 The values for ``mode`` are the following attributes of the ``EmitterMode`` enumerator:

-- ``EmitterMode.QUIET``: to present only error messages
+- ``EmitterMode.QUIET``: to present only error messages, if they happen
-- ``EmitterMode.NORMAL``: error and info messages, with nice progress indications
+- ``EmitterMode.BRIEF``: error and info messages, with nice progress indications
-- ``EmitterMode.VERBOSE``: for more verbose outputs, including timestamps on each line
+- ``EmitterMode.VERBOSE``: for more verbose outputs, showing extra information to the user
-- ``EmitterMode.TRACE``: to also present debug-specific messages
+- ``EmitterMode.DEBUG``: aimed to provide useful information to the application developers; this includes timestamps on each line
+- ``EmitterMode.TRACE``: to also expose system-generated information (in general too overwhelming for debugging purposes but sometimes needed for particular analysis)

 .. _expl_log_management: